Core Chinese cultural values: Perceived justice and post-recovery satisfaction in higher education services (SJR: Q1)

 Fingerprint

-Dive into the research topics of 'Core Chinese cultural values: Perceived justice and post-recovery satisfaction in higher education services'.
+Dive into the research topics of 'Core Chinese cultural values: Perceived justice and post-recovery satisfaction in higher education services (SJR: Q1)'.
 Together they form a unique fingerprint.

 Cite this